Growth and Opportunity Party

 Whig Party Downfall: By the mid-1850s, tensions were mounting within the party over the divisive issue of slavery as the country expanded into new territory.
 The last straw was the signing of the Kansas-Nebraska Act of 1854, which overturned the Missouri Compromise and allowed each territory to decide for itself whether it would be a slave state or free.

 Alarmed, Anti-slavery Whigs spun off to found the Republican Party in 1854, eroding the party’s base of power.
 Abraham Lincoln, a Republican president deeply inspired by Henry Clay, would win the presidency in 1860 and go on to lead the Republican Party and the Nation.

 THE NEW GOP - What We Believe

-It has been two and a half centuries since our Founding Fathers established our Constitution, which purpose was -- government under God and accountable to the people.
-We believe their vision is best preserved by supporting the Republican principles outlined below.
+It has been two and a half centuries since our Founding Fathers established Our US Constitution, which purpose was -- government under God and accountable to the people.
+We believe their vision is best preserved by supporting the Republican principles outlined below:

 1. We believe CIVIL and RELIGIOUS LIBERTY protect the sovereignty of the individual citizen.

 2. We believe LIMITED GOVERNMENT is essential to a free society.